 This is the third colour of the rainbow arc.
 Moreover, this arc relates to archangel Jophiel, corresponding to the brilliance of wisdom and thoughts.
 Furthermore, in the rainbow, the yellow colour represents the brilliance of the SunSun.

 In the chakra system, moreover, it represents the Manipura Chakra that is the seat of man's ego and personal power, similar to how the SunSun feeds the earth.

 As the fourth colour of the rainbow, green relates to the Archangel Raphael, which corresponds to healing.
 Additionally, in the rainbow, green represents love, health, and wealth.
 The chakra system, too, corresponds to Anahata, the heart chakra that can give and receive love.

 Blue is the fifth colour of the arc of the rainbow.
 In addition, the blue colour is associated with Archangel Michael, who is the leader of all Archangels and represents spirituality also.

 Similarly, within the rainbow, blue signifies the spirit world and connection with water.

 Also, in the chakra system, it denotes Vishudda, the ability to communicate with purity and throat chakra.

-Violet is the last and the seventh color of the rainbow.
+Violet is the last and the seventh colour of the rainbow.
 In addition, it associates with Archangel Zadkeil, who signifies mercy.
-Also, within the rainbow, the violet color is the mixture of blue and red, and it corresponds to divine inspiration and imagination.
+Also, within the rainbow, the violet colour is the mixture of blue and red, and it corresponds to divine inspiration and imagination.